La Gomera Guided Walking Holiday

 ‘With flight’ holidays – the hassle-free option

-Book your holiday ‘with flight’ from Gatwick to Tenerife South airport.
+Book your holiday ‘with flight’ from Heathrow to Tenerife South airport.
 For flight times and prices please see the Dates & Prices tab.

 If you choose this option we automatically include return transfers between the airport and the hotel.
 There is a coach transfer to Los Cristianos ferry terminal, where you will have time to explore this popular tourist destination, followed by a 50 minute scenic ferry crossing to La Gomera.